-- Investors in the study are confident about their financial futures, but they think it will be harder for the next generation to achieve financial success.
+- Investors are confident about their financial futures, but they think it will be harder for the next generation to achieve financial success.

-You can improve your financial confidence by communicating with your family.
+If you share that belief, you can improve the outlook — and your financial confidence — by communicating with your family.
 Consider ways to:

 - Share your money values and approach to money management with your kids.

-- Talk openly about your experiences, including successes and mistakes.
+- Talk openly about your financial experiences, including successes and mistakes.

 - Invite your children to join the next meeting with your financial advisor.